Getting a drivers' licence as a deaf person

 Yes: I would have been angry too.
 For this to happen in a government agency is particularly worrying.

 Does not surprise me in the least.
 Especially the part about needing to arbitrate the decision to look at their record on you.
 What are they looking for a shady past.
 Terrorist links, or maybe a record as a trouble maker.
 Licencing systems often allow for free text comments to be completed by operators.
 I know often person options get transcribed into them.
 You will never get to see them under FOI as they are seen as operational information.
-Yes a hate public servants that misuse power.
+Yes I hate public servants that misuse power.

 This is a precise case of mindless discrimination that some mindless counter clerk has made.
 I can see they need a little training.
 I wouldn’t let it rest there by the way or they will just have forgotten the incident a week later.